 NURS 8012 [Formerly NURS 412].
 Informatics for Scholarly Practice This course provides an overview of informatics, the transformation of data into information, knowledge, decisions and actions to improve outcomes.
 To take advantage of electronic data mines, scholars of the future will need to understand the basics of databases and the structure of vocabularies.
 Knowledge management to support evidence-based practice will be a critical skill.
 In addition, this course prepares the student to use available technology tools to present, interpret and organize data.
 Admission to the DNP program or permission of instructors.
 Fall.
-Trangenstein and Weiner.
+Trangenstein.

 NURS 8014 [Formerly NURS 414].
 Statistics in Health Sciences This course provides an overview of the logic and appropriate use of statistical techniques most commonly reported in the research literature of the health professions.
 The spectrum of topics encompasses most univariate parametric and nonparametric procedures, including correlational and repeated measures analyses.
 Across the varied topics, emphasis is placed on: 1) becoming knowledgeable of the underlying logic of each statistical technique, 2) the appropriate use and underlying assumptions of the procedure, 3) interpretation of results from statistical software, and 4) evaluation of published results using statistical procedures.
 Admission to the DNP program or permission of instructors.
 Fall, Spring.
 Gordon.